 Biocentro Güembe is a refugio for all kinds of animals.
+And much more.

 “As long as they are vegetarian,” Carlos tells me.
 “We don’t accept animals that eat meat.”

 Years ago, owner Carlos stood at a crossing in his life and decided to breed butterflies.
 He figured that people would be willing to pay to see butterflies and the breeding center.
 People around him laughed at the idea.
 How wrong they were.

 It was a result of a friend of a friend who exclaimed, “You have to go there!
 It’s beautiful!
 I’ll take you there.
 I know the owner.”
-As it goes in these kind of situations we tend to not argue and just go with the flow and see where we’ll end up.
+As it goes in these kinds of situations we tend to not argue and just go with the flow and see where we’ll end up.
 Who knows, it may be a nice place.

 And so it happened.
 The campsite was temporarily closed yet Pablo, Carlos’ son, said we could (and should) stay and enjoy.
 Still, initially we were not even sure that this was what we wanted.
 We and staying in a recreational park?
 Wasn’t that being in a place with lots of people and thus lots of noise and blaring loudspeakers?

 Fortunately so!
 Seldom, if ever, have we seen such a professional, diverse, pleasant place as this offering such a perfect mix of ways to relax, exercise and learn.
-The park has something for everybody in the family: From toddlers, to teenagers who don’t want to do anything, to kids who love studying animals or learning about life and the planet.
+The park has something for everybody in the family.
+From toddlers to teenagers who don’t want to do anything, to kids who love studying animals or learning about life and the planet.
 And when kids have fun, parents are generally okay too.

-There is a well-set up natural history museum + there is a monkey island (3 species), beehive, ant and termite farm (temporarily under renovation), a turtle place, the butterfly farm and a huge bird dome.
+There is a well-set-up natural history museum and there is a monkey island (3 species), beehive, ant and termite farm (temporarily under renovation), a turtle place, the butterfly farm and a huge bird dome.

 “I want people to learn not to be afraid of insects.
 That’s why we have the bees too, a type that doesn’t sting.
 So people learn to be around insects without frantically waving arms and panicking,” he said.

-Brilliant, isn’t it.
+Brilliant, isn’t it?

 They were either dumped by their owner or caught in illegal trafficking.
 Lots of birds are used to people and some of them approach us at touching distance.
 One in particular – of which I don’t know the name of the species, I had never seen it before – just sat for ages next to me, turning its head as I whispered to it.

 What if you don’t like animals?

-Well you go for a walk.
+Well, you go for a walk.
 I did daily, through forest trails or around 3 lakes and 10 natural swimming pool.
 It’s just beautiful.
 Or you exercise at the gymnasium.
 Or you stretch out on one of the many easy chairs, take a dip in the pool, drink a beer at the bar, enjoy lunch.

 All this in the most beautiful setting of fields and forest.
 Lots of maintenance on gardening, I bet.
 And in between are some wonderful pieces of art and fountains.
 We were enchanted!
 We were in Santa Cruz to get some work done on the car.